Romantic Messages for Your Photo Puzzle Collage

 - The best memories are always made together

 In Japan, only women give dark chocolate to their loved ones, friends, relatives, colleagues and even to their employer.
 One month later, on “White Day” they receive white chocolate in return.
 The following custom has its origins in Italy but is also popular in Germany: Lovers engrave their names into padlocks and attach them to bridge railings or somewhere at well-known places.
 The key is thrown into the water.
 This way, the couple’s love is meant to last forever.
 The Finns do not only prioritize love on Valentine’s Day, this day is dedicated to friendship as well.
 Messages and little presents are sent anonymously to people they like.
 The Swedes on the other hand call Valentine’s Day the “Day of all Hearts” and it is common to give hearts made of wine gum.
 In Denmark it is all about secrets: Presents are sent anonymously and the gifted one has to guess the sender.
 Instead of red roses, snowdrops are very popular there.
 Other popular presents are hearts out of flowers, pastry and of course chocolate.
-In Islamic countries, Valentine’s Day is partly prohibited due to its origin in the Christian faith.
-In Germany, Valentine’s Day has only been celebrated since the end of World War II.
-Englishmen and Americans brought the tradition to Germany towards the end of the war.
+The English and Americans brought the tradition to Germany towards the end of the war.
 In Poland, Chelmno is known as the “City of Lovers” as this is where a relic of St Valentine is being kept.
 Valentine’s Day is an important holiday there.
 In memory of Saint Valentine, a service is being held in church and the people release thousands of red balloons into the sky.
 The day concludes with many events and concerts in the evening.
 In England and France, people used to believe that a young woman would marry the one man who she lays eyes on first on Valentine’s Day.
 The tradition in which admirers start bringing their presents preferably early to their loved one on that day, exists until today.

 Romance and Valentine’s Day belong together, just like romance and candlelight.
 If it is important for you to craft your Valentine’s Day gift yourself, we have the perfect addition for a romantic night: Candles with hidden messages and sayings coming from your heart.

-- Print the template for our DIY tip and cut out the messages
+- Print the DIY project template and cut out the messages

 - Use the needle or something similar to poke a hole into the middle of the message

-- Fetch the wax of the candle out of the aluminium mould, leaving the wick and the little metal plate in the mould
+- Remove the wax of the candle out of the aluminum mold, leaving the wick and the little metal plate in the mold

-- Put the message into the candle mould and thread the wick through the love message and put the wax back into the mould
+- Put the message into the candle mold and thread the wick through the love message and put the wax back into the mold

 - Your DIY present is ready!
 After the candle has been burning for about two hours, the wax is fluid and your loved one can read the message.